akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The older guard met her eyes.
 “He was surprised, my lady.
 Any father would be.
 But he is a soldier.
 He has seen worse than two men at his door with good news.”
 A pause.
 “He said to tell you he would have the fire built up.”

-Unexpected.
+The words hit her.
 She almost laughed.
 It was such a Harold thing to say.
 The fire built up.
-As if that was all that mattered at present.
+As if that was all that mattered.

 The younger guard was still looking at her, his face red.
-“My lady, on the road earlier—we did not know.
+“My lady, on the road earlier—we did not know you.
 Your basket was closed.
 You were with a family.
 We were told to look for a woman alone with a goose.”
 He swallowed.
-“We rode on.”
+“So, we rode on.”

 She barely heard him.
-Her mind was on Harold, sitting by the fire, waiting.
+Her mind was on Harold, sitting by the fire, waiting for her.
+She felt warmer already.

 The older guard cleared his throat.
 “My lord, shall we follow you to the hall?
 Or ride back and report?”

 Godfrey considered.
 “Ride back.
 Tell the king I have found her.
 Tell him I am taking her to her father.”

 The guards mounted.
 The older one touched his forehead to Beatrice.
 “Take courage, my lady.
 I believe that all will be well.
-I say this as a father myself, for I have five daughters and a little one on the way.”
+I say this with grown daughters of my own.”

+They rode back toward the castle.

+---

-The two horses rode back toward the castle and the shady lane was quiet again.
+The shady lane was quiet.

-Beatrice stood very still, the basket heavy in her arms.
+The soldiers were gone.

+The basket hung heavily on Beatrice's arms.
 Goosie shifted inside, a soft rustle, a quiet presence.

+The sun had dropped behind the trees; the light was fading, the shadows lengthening.

-Godfrey did not move toward her.
+Godfrey did not move.
 He stood where he was, his horse shifting beside him, waiting.

-“My father,” Beatrice said, and her voice cracked.
-“He’s not well.
-He’s old, and if I marry—if I leave—” She stopped, her face screwing up.
+At long last, her voice cracked.
+“My father, he’s not well.
+He’s old.
+He sits by the fire and watches me run the manor because he cannot.
+And if I marry—if I leave—” She stopped, her face screwing up.
 “Who will look after him?”

----

-Thinking of her father, the tears burst out unbidden, before she could stop them.
+The question hung in the air between them.
+She had not meant to ask it.
+She had not meant to show him this—this raw, ugly fear that had been gnawing at her since the cart woman first spoke of the vow.

+She pressed her lips together, willing herself to be still, to be calm.
+But her hands were shaking.
+She could feel the tremors running up her arms, into her chest.
+She tried to breathe, but the breath came out ragged.

+Not here.
+Not now.
+Not in front of him.

+She turned away, her back to him, her shoulders tight.
+She would not cry.
+She would not.

+The tears came anyway.

 Not the quiet, dignified tears she had shed when the king laughed at her goose.
 These were ugly tears, the kind that came from deep in the chest, the kind that had no place on a public road with a prince watching.
+She pressed her hand to her mouth, but it was too late.
+The sobs came anyway—for her father, for Stanwey, for the life she had built and the life that was being taken from her without her consent.

+Behind her, she heard him move.
+She expected him to speak, to offer comfort, to say something princely and meaningless.
+Instead, she heard nothing.
+When she looked up, wiping her face with her sleeve, she saw that he had taken a step back—not away from her, but giving her space, the way you would give space to a wounded animal.

+---

 REVIEWING